 Section 1452(d)(3) of the Safe Drinking Water Act states that the term “disadvantaged community” means the service area of a public water system that meets the affordability criteria established by the state.

-- Oregon Health Authority (OHA) and Business Oregon partners recognize that using MHI alone to determine DAC status does not always fully reflect the true financial capacity or socioeconomic circumstances of Oregonians and their communities where they reside.
-Therefore, Oregon’s DWSRF Program has collaborated with consultants, the Cadmus Group, to improve our current DAC definition to further recognize and expand DAC status to better reflect the intent of the
+In 2024, Oregon’s DWSRF Program collaborated with consultants, the Cadmus Group, to improve our current DAC definition to further recognize and expand DAC status to better reflect the intent of the Bipartisan Infrastructure Law (BIL) and DWSRF funding in the future.

-Revising Oregon's DAC Definition for DWSRF Report
+Oregon DAC Definition Final Report

 -